CESR THE ENVIRONMENT

 WORKING WITH OUR SUPPLIERS

 Although not part of our direct operations, we believe the environmental impact of the flights we commission on behalf of our customers is something for us to work closely with our suppliers on.
 All suppliers we work with must comply with our Code of Ethics and provide data on the carbon footprint of the flights they provide to us, as well as to set their own targets for emission reductions and continuous improvement.
-We recognise that not all suppliers have the same resources so for any supplier unable to provide the required information, we work with them and help them understand the processes required and how to take action.

-HESTIAN STOVES
+HESTIAN PROJECT

 Reducing greenhouse gas emisssions by burning less wood